-On August 27, Larissa Iveson, daughter of a former treasurer of National Association of Letter Carriers Branch 378, was sentenced in U.S. District Court for the Northern District of Indiana to two years of probation and ordered to pay $6,050 in residual restitution and $100 special assessment for embezzling funds from the Marion, Ind.-based union.
-She had pleaded guilty in March to embezzling $16,647.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 27, Larissa Iveson, daughter of a former treasurer of United Auto Workers Local 373, was sentenced in the 12th Judicial District Court of Jackson County, Michigan to two years of probation for theft in an unspecified amount from the Litchfield-based local.
+She had pleaded guilty in May.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 17, Roger Harris, former president of American Federation of Government Employees Local 3048, pleaded guilty in U.S. District Court for the Eastern District of Pennsylvania to one count of embezzling funds from the Philadelphia union in the amount of $53,281.
-The plea follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 17, Roger Harris, former president of American Federation of Government Employees Local 3048, pleaded guilty in U.S. District Court for the Central District of California to one count of wire fraud in the amount of $36,150 after being charged in May 2018.
+The union represents employees of Lompoc federal prison.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards, and the Office of Inspector General for each of the Justice Department and the Treasury Department.… Read More ➡

-On October 10, Thomas Miller, former financial secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 815, was sentenced in U.S. District Court for the Northern District of Illinois to two years of supervised probation, the first three months of which must be served in home confinement, for stealing funds from the Joliet-based union.
-He also was ordered to pay $21,070 in restitution, a $2,000 fine and a $100 special assessment.
-Miller had pleaded guilty on May 19 after being charged earlier that month with one count of embezzlement in the sum of $10,886.
+On August 13, Janet Pilcher, former secretary-treasurer of National Association of Letter Carriers Branch 536, was sentenced in U.S. District Court for the Northern District of Georgia to 30 days in prison and three years of supervised release for embezzling funds from the Rome, Ga.-based union.
+She also was ordered to pay $45,934 in restitution plus a $100 special assessment.
+Pilcher had pleaded guilty in May after being charged in February to embezzling $65,033 during October 2014-March 2018.
+She already has repaid $20,595.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡